-The Cauquenes Phase Two project was essentially completed in 2018.
+The second phase of the Cauquenes Expansion (the "Phase Two Expansion"), which was designed to improve flotation recovery efficiency, was essentially completed in 2018.
 MVC's new rougher flotation cells started to produce concentrates in August, 2018 and the new cleaner flotation circuit came on-line in October, 2018.

-On December 21, 2018, MVC completed the 60-day project completion test set in the Cauquenes Expansion Bank Facility, which included production and cost targets, environmental compliance and other requirements.
+On December 21, 2018, MVC completed the 60-day project completion test set in the Consolidated Bank Loan (as such term is defined herein), which included production and cost targets, environmental compliance and other requirements.